Rettend/icon-shadow/README.md

 A transform function to add a shadow to icons from UnoCSS Icons Preset

+## Pros and Cons

+- ✅ Shows shadow behind transparent areas of the icon (modifies the svg path)
+- ✅ The shadow matches the icon color, and even works with gradients

-- You can use this with [custom](https://unocss.dev/presets/icons#customization) icon collections, so only for icons that you've saved locally.
+- ❌ You can use this with [custom](https://unocss.dev/presets/icons#customization) icon collections, so only for icons that you've saved locally
-- The color is not customizable, it always matches the icon color, but works with gradients.
+- ❌ The color is not customizable

 ## Install